zhiyelee/generator-lambda/README.md

 ### `make S3`

 Use the `aws lambda invoke` command to test deployed lambda function with a mock s3 `PUT` event.
-The command will also print the log produced by the lambda function, which can also be seen in the AWS CloudWatch service.
+The command will print the log produced by the lambda function, which can also be seen in the AWS CloudWatch service.

 The mock data can be found in `input/input-s3.json`.
 It is much like a demo, feel free to edit it.